World shares cling near record highs

-LONDON/TOKYO (Reuters) - World stocks clung close to record highs on Monday as worries about the Delta variant of COVID-19 offset positive sentiment from surging euro zone business activity and a welcome U.S. jobs report.

-The STOXX index of 600 leading European companies was flat, reversing earlier losses after data showed euro zone businesses expanded activity at the fastest rate in 15 years in June.
+The STOXX index (.STOXX) of 600 leading European companies was 0.2% higher, reversing earlier losses after data showed euro zone businesses expanded activity at the fastest rate in 15 years in June. read more

-Activity for British services firms also soared in June, albeit at a slightly slower rate.

-French shares sank 0.4% as Health Minister Olivier Veran warned France could be heading for a fourth wave of the pandemic due to the highly transmissible Delta variant.
+French shares (.FCHI)were flat as Health Minister Olivier Veran warned France could be heading for a fourth wave of the pandemic due to the highly transmissible Delta variant.

-COVID-19 angst also weighed on Japan shares, with the Nikkei falling 0.6%, to a two-week low, following a surge in infections in Tokyo, just weeks before the city hosts the Olympics.
+COVID-19 angst also weighed on Japan shares - the Nikkei (.N225) fell 0.6% to a two-week low following a surge in infections in Tokyo, just weeks before the city hosts the Olympics.

-China’s blue chip stock index recovered from earlier losses to close 0.1% higher as pledges by Beijing to continue policy support for its tech sector helped counter worries about a crackdown on ride-hailing giant Didi Global and scrutiny of other platform companies in the country.
+China's blue-chip stock index (.CSI300) recovered from earlier losses to close 0.1% higher as pledges by Beijing to continue policy support for its tech sector helped counter worries about a crackdown on ride-hailing giant Didi Global and scrutiny of other platform companies in the country. read more

-The MSCI All Country World index closed at a record 724.66 last week, and was 0.1% higher on Monday.

 Trading was thinner than usual with U.S. markets closed for the extended 4th of July weekend.